Bernard-A/IoTRoam-Tutorial/NetworkServer-Server-Setup.md

 # Installing and Configuring the Network Server (NS) using ChirpStack (Debian/Ubuntu)

-In our set up, we have a dedicated NS Virtual Private Server and an AS Virtual Private Server which is accessible externally by distinct physical assress.
+In our set up, we have a dedicated NS Virtual Private Server which is accessible externally by distinct physical assress.

-This page covers setting up the NS and AS which are detailed in different sections as follows:
+This page covers setting up the NS which is detailed in different sections as follows:

  * [NS Setup]
  * [Verifying Communication between RGW->NS]